MERA-Evaluation/MERA_CODE/README.md

     --output_path "./results/Qwen2.5-0.5B-Instruct"
 ```

+### Local Scoring

-2. **Local Scoring** (optional): full setup for on-premise evaluation — install extra dependencies with metrics and runing Docker containers.
+**Local Scoring** (optional): full setup for on-premise evaluation — install extra dependencies with metrics and runing Docker containers.
 Available only for Public sets.

-Make sure you have a stable internet connection, enough disk space, and CPU resources.
+> Make sure you have a stable internet connection, enough disk space, and CPU resources.

 <details>
 <summary>
 Details on Local Scoring
 </summary>

-> This regime assumes that you want to get the metrics for all public tasks of MERA Code.
-> Keep in mind that evaluation of RealCode, RealCodeJava, JavaTestGen assumes running hundreds of docker containers.
+Evaluation of RealCode, RealCodeJava, JavaTestGen assumes running hundreds of docker containers.
 Each one assumes to get one CPU to function correctly.
 YABLoCo also requires lots of resources and time.

 If you are running the evaluation from inside the Docker container the integrity of the local scoring is not guaranteed (and [this is also not recommended at all](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)).

 Even without Docker-in-Docker issue, being short in resources means that although you would get the metrics, they would definitely be lower than those computed in the environment that fits the scoring in terms of resources.

 </details>

 ```bash